-- 7. Discuss the following with your counselor: - a.
-Your understanding of what makes an effective father and why, and your thoughts on the father's role in the family - b.
-Your understanding of the responsibilities of a parent.
+7. Discuss with your counselor your understanding of what makes an effective parent and why, and your thoughts on the parent's role and responsibilities in the family.

-This conversation may take place with only one or both of your parents or guardians.
+^{}This conversation may take place with only one or both of your parents or guardians.